gordonguthrie/belka-example/README.md

 In that terminal:

 ```
-cd /laika-example
+cd /belka-example
 rebar3 shell
 ```

-You now have `laika-example` running in a shell
+You now have `belka-example` running in a shell

 Use your favourite Gemini client to attach to `gemini://localhost` and away you go:
 * on Android in the App store [Deedum](https://play.google.com/store/apps/details?id=ca.snoe.deedum&hl=en_GB&gl=US&pli=1)